 This is a toolkit for you to rummage around in, taking questions to ask and ways to think from each.
 No one set of questions has all the answers - it's up to you, the intrepid information explorer, to assemble your expeditionary tools, as you evaluate the information you find.

 Information is created for a reason.
 Nothing slipped & fell and ended up on the internet, or in print, or on TV.
 It takes an act of human intentionality to create and publish information.
-This toolkit will give you a starting point to pull back the curtain on what you read, watch, listen to, or experience, and think about how you interact and respond to the information you find.
+This toolkit will give you a starting point to pull back the curtain on what you read, watch, listen to, or experience.

 Want to learn why he came up with this?